SumiSastri/dev-blogs/docs/local-environment/part3-bash-script.md

 __Positional variables__

-Another feature of bash is the ability to initialise nine variables directly on the terminal.
-These variables are called positional variables.
+Another feature of bash is the ability to initialise variables directly on the terminal.
+These variables are called positional or script variables.

 ## Pros and cons of Bash